ckeditor/ckeditor5/docs/updating/update-to-38.md

 ## Update to CKEditor 5 v38.1.0

-### Breaking changes in the General HTML support feature
+### Changes in the General HTML support feature

-The CKEditor 5 v38.1.0 release introduces a minor breaking change.
-The `htmlAttributes` model property has been replaced by `htmlXAttributes`, where the `X` represents the name of the view element.
+The CKEditor 5 version 38.1.0 introduces a minor breaking change.
+Until this release, the {@link features/general-html-support General HTML Support} (GHS) plugin kept all HTML-specific data in the `htmlAttributes` model attribute, regardless of the element type.
+However, this approach made it difficult to ensure that attributes did not leak to elements of other types.
+For example, if you applied some styles to a list, you probably expect new elements in that list to have the same styles, but you do not want them present in the next paragraph or heading.

+GHS used to deal with this problem on a case-by-case basis.
+However, to fix this once and for all, in this release, we have renamed `htmlAttributes` to `html*Attributes`.
+The `*` stands for an element name, for example, `htmlH1Attributes` or `htmlUlAttributes`.
+This allows the feature to easily determine whether a given attribute is allowed on any given element.

+For example, `htmlH1Attributes` is allowed on `H1` elements, but not on paragraph elements.

-In order to upgrade to the latest version, integrators need to modify their code by replacing all current instances of `htmlAttributes` with proper `htmlXAttributes` for the respective view elements.
+Upgrading to CKEditor 5 v38.1.0 you will need to modify your GHS-related code accordingly by replacing all instances of `htmlAttributes` with proper `html*Attributes` for the respective view elements.

 ## Update to CKEditor 5 v38.0.0